Meet Our Founders - UWC ISAK Japan

 I am a strong believer in the power of education as a means to transform society and to shape the future of our world.
 I jumped on the proposition of establishing a UWC school in Japan, and in a heartbeat, I agreed to become a Founder of ISAK.
 Many UWC graduates I have crossed paths with, including my godson, are not just “book smart” but are truly impressive individuals.
 The ethos of UWC education is to draw upon young people from diverse backgrounds on the basis of their shared humanity and to bring about positive social change through action and leadership.
 In this world of increasing interdependence and rapid technological change, I am convinced that ISAK, as a UWC school, will deliver the needed transformational educational experience.
 I will continue to support ISAK.

-Full List of Founders
+Full list of Founders

 Mamoru Taniya*